Does CBD Help With Premature Ejaculation (performance anxiety)?

 Test to see what works from 50 - 300 mgs before sex.

-CBD generally peaks in the bloodstream about 1 hour after ingesting but the under-the-tongue effect is within a few minutes.
+CBD generally peaks in the bloodstream about 1 hour after ingesting but the under-the-tongue effect is within about 10-15 minutes.

 You can also use our IndigoNaturals CBD oils as a lubricant since it's just two materials!

 Both CBD and MCT are antibacterial and antimicrobial.

 Our best estimates are about 300-600 mg for premature ejaculation (before sex) but keep in mind that some of the effects on brain connectivity and anxiety are longer term (100-300 mg daily).

 That's why SSRI's need a few weeks to build up.
 Learn all about CBD and neurogenesis here.

 We don't want THC since it's shown to reduce activity in that important part of the premature ejaculation circuit (going the wrong way).